 The dystonia community is filled with leaders and champions, one of them being Sumbul Zafar.
-Sumbul is a mother to two wonderful and philanthropic daughters, a business owner, a competitive swimmer and someone living with dystonia.
-Sumbul has launched her own campaign raise awareness and funds for dystonia.
-Her campaign; “Laps of Love” is committed to spreading awareness of dystonia one lap at a time with a goal of swimming 10,000 laps!
+Sumbul is a wife, a mother to three wonderful children, a business owner, a competitive swimmer and someone living with dystonia.
+Sumbul has launched her own campaign to raise awareness and funds for dystonia as she swims her way to the 2023 Fina World Masters Championship in Japan.

 DMRF Canada had the chance to sit down with Sumbul and ask her a few questions.

-How long did it take you to get your dystonia diagnosis?
+How long did it take to get your dystonia diagnosis?

 What was your first thought after you were diagnosed?

-What has made you decide to launch the Laps of Love Campaign to support DMRF Canada and dystonia awareness?
+What has made you decide to pursue such an ambitious goal to support DMRF Canada and dystonia awareness?